August 28, 2018

 The Electronic Transformer app is designed to set up the simulations of transformers:

 Thanks to the Electronic Transformer app, consumers can be spared the dread of smelling burning electronics.
-To get a copy of the Electronic Transformer app, visit the ANSYS app store.
+Get a copy of the Electronic Transformer app at the Ansys app store.